Scalar Resonances near 650 and 95 GeV in the GNMSSM with Correct Dark Matter Relic Abundance: Explanation of the excesses

 Regarding constraints from the LHC searches for SUSY, simulation results of electroweakino productions, utilizing the package $\texttt{CheckMATE-2.0.26}$, consistently indicate that the constraints from LHC searches for new physics are minimal.
 The calculated $R$-values for all benchmark points are less than $0.35$, confirming that the parameter space is safely compliant with existing $95\%$ CL limits.
 The basic reason for these weak restrictions is that the interpretation of the scalar excesses primarily relies on Higgs sector mixing effects rather than sizable contributions from loop effects involving light SUSY particles.
-Specific analysis of the benchmark points highlights the dominant search channels: \begin{itemize} \item P1 and P3: The most significant signal region is G05 from the CMS report $\texttt{CMS-SUS-16-039}$ \cite{CMS:2017moi}.
-This targets events with at least four leptons, no $\tau$ leptons, and high missing transverse momentum ($p^{\rm miss}_T \geq 200 \text{ GeV}$). \item P2: This point is most sensitive to the off-shell $WZ$ selection from the ATLAS report $\texttt{ATLAS-2106-01676}$ \cite{ATLAS:2021moa}, which requires at least one jet and high $p^{\rm miss}_T$. \item P4: This point yields the lowest $R$ value because it predicts a highly compressed mass spectrum, with a mass difference $\Delta m (\tilde{\chi}^0_2,\tilde{\chi}^0_1) \lesssim 20 \text{ GeV}$, making the decay products too soft to be effectively detected by current searches. \end{itemize} For each benchmark, the most significant signal regions, corresponding $R$ values, and the associated experimental analyses are precisely listed in the bottom row of Table.~\ref{BP1BP2} and Table.~\ref{BP3BP4}.
+Specific analysis of the benchmark points highlights the dominant search channels: \begin{itemize} \item { { P1, P2 and P3: The most significant signal region is G05 from the CMS report $\texttt{CMS-SUS-16-039}$ \cite{CMS:2017moi}.
+This targets events with at least four leptons, no $\tau$ leptons, and high missing transverse momentum ($p^{\rm miss}_T \geq 200 \text{ GeV}$).}} \item P4: This point yields the lowest $R$ value because it predicts a highly compressed mass spectrum, with a mass difference $\Delta m (\tilde{\chi}^0_2,\tilde{\chi}^0_1) \lesssim 20 \text{ GeV}$, making the decay products too soft to be effectively detected by current searches. \end{itemize} For each benchmark, the most significant signal regions, corresponding $R$ values, and the associated experimental analyses are precisely listed in the bottom rows of Table.~\ref{BP1BP2} and Table.~\ref{BP3BP4}.

+{ {In addition, we further investigate the constraints from electroweak precision observables on the interpretation of the observed anomalies.
+For each viable parameter point, the oblique parameters S, T and U are evaluated using the \textsf{SPheno} package and confronted with the results of the global electroweak fit~\cite{ParticleDataGroup:2024cfk}: